mkozjak/node-telnet-client/README.md

 Telnet client will then basically act like a simple TCP client.
 Defaults to true.
 * `execTimeout`: A timeout used to wait for a server reply when the 'exec' method is used.
 Defaults to 2000 (ms).
 * `sendTimeout`: A timeout used to wait for a server reply when the 'send' method is used.
 Defaults to 2000 (ms).
+* `maxBufferLength`: Maximum buffer length in bytes which can be filled with response data.
+Defaults to 1M.
 * `debug`: Enable/disable debug logs on console.
 Defaults to false.

 ### connection.exec(data, [options], [callback]) -> Promise